bkg68w/URS_PORTAL/docs/white-paper.md

 - Hardware design (quantum coherence preservation)
 - Ethical deployment of predictive physics

-Download NDA and proposal form from `/templates/`.
+To download NDA and proposal forms, please navigate to our collaboration page

 ---